pingcap/community/README.md

 ### TiDB Blog

-The TiDB Blog is a great resource to find content!
+The TiDB Blog is a great resource pool to find content!
 We post the latest TiDB news including new releases and technical articles there.
 Check out this page: [https://pingcap.com/blog](https://pingcap.com/blog)

 ### TiDB Weekly